Siege of Acre (1189–1191): Execution of the prisoners

 It was now up to Richard and Saladin to finalize the surrender of the city.
 The Christians began to rebuild Acre's defenses, and Saladin collected money to pay for the ransom of the imprisoned garrison.
 On 11 August, Saladin delivered the first of the three planned payments and prisoner exchanges, but Richard rejected this because certain Christian nobles were not included.
 The exchange was broken off and further negotiations were unsuccessful.
 Richard had also insisted on the handover of Philip's share of the prisoners, whom the French king had entrusted to his kinsman Conrad of Montferrat.
 Conrad reluctantly agreed, under pressure.
 On 20 August, Richard thought that Saladin had delayed too much, and had 2,700 of the Muslim prisoners from the garrison of Acre decapitated.

+The Muslim nobles amongst the prisoners were not included in the executions.
 Saladin responded in kind, killing all of the Christian prisoners he had captured.
 On 22 August, Richard and his army left the city, given in custody to the crusaders Bertram de Verdun and Stephen Longchamp.